 "I am free of any effects."
 The way he'd said it, he could have been indicating that his nasty rash had finally cleared up.

 She wondered if this was what that scientist had gone through, the one who drugged him and had been riding him like a rodeo cowboy when Christine had wandered by, disoriented by those stupid spores.
 Leila.
 That was her name.
 Lay-la.
 Or had it been pronounced differently?
 Lie-la, maybe?
-Either worked--if you lay with Spock, you find out it all was a lie.
+Either worked—if you lay with Spock, you find out it all was a lie.

-So here she was, bored out of her mind on this ship, down one fiance, bitter over what might have been a nice one-night stand if maybe Spock had acted like a normal human being.
+So here she was, bored out of her mind on this ship, down one fiancé, bitter over what might have been a nice one-night stand if maybe Spock had acted like a normal human being.

 She laughed at that.
 Normal human beings weren't half Vulcan.
 Spock couldn't be normal if he tried.
 And Christine was far too normal.
 Other than the fact that she was carrying Spock's child.
 That made her a bit extraordinary.
 Although special was far from how she felt.
 Unless she meant special in the sense of being not quite up to par.

 It wasn't that she was bitter.
-Or any more bitter than over anything else that had happened in her life.
+Or any more bitter over this than anything else that had happened in her life.
 It was just that she was angry and it seemed to come out looking about the same as bitter.
 She sometimes wondered what all this anger was doing to the kid inside her.
 The kid she didn't even know if she wanted but couldn't bring herself to get rid of.

 The kid who was making her throw up more and more, who was making her belly hurt way down low as if she'd eaten too many green apples in a row.
 The kid who she wasn't sure she was going to be able to carry to term without help.
 And only a Vulcan would know how to help.
 And the only Vulcan on the ship was the child's father.